Your solar is missing the most important piece.

 It isn’t charity, and there’s no catch.
 Two batteries in your garage quietly help solve a problem SMUD has, so SMUD helps pay for them.

 The grid is busiest from 5-8 PM.
-Everyone gets home, turns on the AC and starts dinner at the same time, right as solar fades for the day.
-Meeting that evening spike is the most expensive part of running the grid.
+Everyone gets home, cranks the AC, and starts dinner at once, just as solar fades.
+Meeting that spike is the most expensive part of running the grid.

 Your battery is cheaper than a power plant.
-Rather than build plants that run only a few hours a day, SMUD leans on a little stored power from thousands of home batteries during the peak.
-Together they do the job of a plant SMUD never has to build.
+Instead of building plants that run a few hours a day, SMUD taps stored power from thousands of home batteries during the peak.
+Together, they do the job of a plant SMUD never has to build.

 You both come out ahead.
 You get backup power and a near-zero monthly cost.
-SMUD gets a cheaper, more reliable grid and real progress toward zero-carbon power by 2030, its most ambitious goal yet.
+SMUD gets a cheaper, more reliable grid and progress toward its 2030 zero-carbon goal.
 The batteries are yours, and you stay in control.

 Not a gimmick.
 A real program that works for both of you.